 This video has been watched nearly 50,000 times!
 Old but still relevant content.
 How young!

 Pain in the Heel is so common many people have heard its Latin name of Plantar fasciitus.
 We have heard all the ways to pronounce that!
 With heel pain it is important to take note of what kind of pain is occurring and when.

 Classically heel pain is called plantar fasciitus and treatment includes assessment, diagnosis, insoles, Suppletherapist Osteopathy advice, injections if needed.
 If appropriate an x ray may be required to rule out the possibility of other injuries or pathologies.

 One important thing to note is that in children Heel Pain is usually ( exclusions apply) caused not by plantar fasciitus but by a condition known as Severs.
 Also known as osteochondrosis dissecans.

-Evidence shows us that Heel pain of less than 6 months duration is readily treated in 85% of cases with our 5 step heel pain programme.
+Evidence shows us that Heel pain of less than 6 months duration is readily treated in 85% of cases with our Easy Step Heel pain programme.

 Stretch out the Calf muscles ("the Heel Cords") Call 0208 367 9292 for a Supplefeet leaflet!